 - Understand the makeup of a persuasivepresentation

 - Polish and refine their written and oral communication skills

 - Apply knowledge of specialized communications topics

-The communication certificate requires twenty-four credits, including nine credits of core classes and fifteen elective credits.
+The communication certificate requires 24 credits, including 9 credits of core classes and 15 elective credits.
 Students must achieve a minimum grade of C (2.0) or better for all courses required for the program.

 Required courses: (9 credits)

 |COMMRC 0520||Public Speaking||3|

 |COMMRC 0530||Interpersonal Communication||3|